 Where to Go Fly Fishing in Washington in September

-September 2023 Fly Fishing Report & Forecast
+September 2024 Fly Fishing Report & Forecast

 Westside Trout Rivers

 In September, the local trout scene remains about the same as August as long as the rivers stay low and clear.
 Here are some easy trout trips for anglers in NW Washington area.
-Also, please note, these are all wild trout and often young, wild steelhead.
+Also, please note, these are all wild trout and often young, wild (or hatchery) steelhead.
 Please practice catch and release, use barbless hooks, and minimize handling of these fish when landing them.

 Middle or South Fork of the Snoqualmie – Small stream fishing is a blast on these rivers.
 The South Fork is a smaller river with smaller fish that love to eat dry flies when the water is low and clear The Middle Fork is a bit larger with more deeper areas.
 It offers a few more medium-sized trout and some good places to also fish light nymphing techniques.